-The word palliation generally means easing the severity of pain or disease without removing the cause, it can be defined as temporary relief of symptoms without doing anything for the cure.
-In palliation the most annoying symptoms are relieved, the disease persists in its own place.
+It generally means easing the severity of pain or disease without removing the cause which is not in the favor of the ideal cure.
+It can be defined as temporary relief of symptoms without doing anything for the cure.
+In palliation, the most annoying symptoms are relieved, and the disease persists in its place, but the patient stops to experience them for a shorter term.

 Palliation in Homeopathy